1984–85 Western Kentucky Lady Toppers basketball team

-The 1984–85 WKU Lady Toppers basketball team represents Western Kentucky University during the 1984–85 NCAA Division I women's basketball season.
+The 1984–85 WKU Lady Toppers basketball team represented Western Kentucky University during the 1984–85 NCAA Division I women's basketball season.
 The Lady Toppers were led by head coach Paul Sanderford and WKU all-time leading scorer Lillie Mason.
-The team finished second in the Sun Belt Conference and received a bid to the 1985 NCAA Division I women's basketball tournament where they advanced to the Final Four.
+The team finished second in the Sun Belt Conference and received a bid to the 1985 NCAA Division I women's basketball tournament, where they advanced to the Final Four.
 Mason, Clemette Haskins, and Kami Thomas were named to the All-Conference team and the SBC Tournament team.
 Mason was selected to the NCAA Final Four team as well as the being selected the NCAA Mideast Region Most Outstanding Player; Haskins joined her on the All-Region team.